Chaplaincy and the Catholic Life of the College

 Life is luck, make it.

-The College has plans on our new campus to create a “Remembrance Walk” which is the main student entrance to the College.
-This has had a series of trees planted along the route and will in the summer months have special plagues placed at their base commemorating the life of our deceased students, colleagues and friends of our community.
+The College has designed and created, on our new campus, a “Remembrance Walk” which is the main student entrance to the College.
+This has had a series of trees planted along the route and has special plaques placed at their base commemorating the life of our deceased students, colleagues and friends of our community.

-The College hosts an annual Senior citizens Christmas party an afternoon of entertainment, food, and time to chat with the older members of our local community.
+The College hosts an annual Senior Citizens’ Christmas party: an afternoon of entertainment, food, and time to chat with the older members of our local community.
 Many students are involved and help entertain the visitors with music, dance, comedy, and acting.
-Year 7 students helped out on the afternoon by waiting on our guests and in 2014 sponsored the event through their generous donations to the cost of the event.
+Year 7 students helped out on the afternoon by waiting on our 50 local senior citizens and sponsored the event through their generous donations to the cost of the event.